D.5 MD&A — Critical Accounting Estimates1

 which new information is available.

-We believe that it is reasonably possible that an increase of up
+We believe that it is reasonably possible that

-to $XX in UTBs related to state exposures may be necessary
+an increase of up to $XX in UTBs related to state exposures may

-be recognized by the end of 20X4 as a result of a lapse of the
+insignificant, may be recognized by the end of 20X4 as a result

-statute of limitations.
+of a lapse of the statute of limitations.

-We consider the earnings of certain non-U.S. subsidiaries to be
+We consider the earnings of certain non-U.S.

-indefinitely invested outside the United States on the basis of
+subsidiaries to be indefinitely invested outside the United

-estimates that future domestic cash generation will be
+States on the basis of estimates that future domestic cash

-plans for reinvestment of those subsidiary earnings.
-We have not
+and our specific plans for reinvestment of those subsidiary

-recorded a DTL related to the U.S. federal and state income
+earnings.
+We have not recorded a DTL related to the U.S. federal

-undistributed earnings of foreign subsidiaries indefinitely
+approximately $XX of undistributed earnings of foreign

-invested outside the United States.
-If we decide to repatriate
+subsidiaries indefinitely invested outside the United States.
+If

-the foreign earnings, we would need to adjust our income tax
+we decide to repatriate the foreign earnings, we would need to

-provision in the period we determined that the earnings will no
+adjust our income tax provision in the period we determined that

-longer be indefinitely invested outside the United States.
+the earnings will no longer be indefinitely invested outside the

 For more information, see SEC Interpretation Release Nos.